 Generally speaking, operating revenues are received for providing educational services to the various customers and constituencies of the Consortium.
 The revenues are primarily tuition received from students taking courses from the Consortium.
 The six colleges enroll and charge tuition and fees to their students and then pay the resulting revenues to the Consortium.
 Operating expenses are those expenses paid to produce the educational services provided in return for the operating revenues, and to carry out the mission of the Consortium.
 Non-operating revenues (expenses) are amounts for which educational services are not provided.
-For the Consortium, non-operating revenues (expenses) are interest on cash balances, service charges, coursework research and appropriations to members.
+For the Consortium, nonoperating revenues (expenses) are interest on cash balances, service charges, coursework research and appropriations to members.

-2017 2016 Operating Revenues Operating Expenses \$ 2,743,585 2,069,597 2,795,508 2,255,773 Net Operating Income 673,988 539,735 Total Nonoperating Revenues (Expenses) (514,818) (514,355) Change in Net Position 159,170 25,380 Total Net Position, Beginning 588,125 562,745 Total Net Position, Ending \$ 747,295 588,125
+2018 2017 Operating Revenues Operating Expenses \$ 2,716,278 2,095,451 2,743,585 2,069,597 Net Operating Income 620,827 673,988 Net Nonoperating Revenues (Expenses) (503,934) (514,818) Change in Net Position 116,893 159,170 Total Net Position, Beginning 747,295 588,125 Total Net Position, Ending \$ 864,188 747,295

 The operating revenues of the Consortium are primarily tuition and fees generated from the sale of education to students.
 Revenues also include online text books purchased by students.
-Credit hour production increased by approximately 1.8% while tuition rates increased 2.0% for the year.
+Credit hour production decreased by approximately 1.4% while tuition rates increased 2.0% during the Fall 2017.
 Expenditures are much improved with good management of spending.
+The increase in expenditures is caused by adjustments in noncurrent liabilities, deferred outflows and deferred inflows that are not controlled by the Consortium.
 Operating income is normally used to continue needed research into new education possibilities and continue appropriation payments to members.

-Management Discussion and Analysis
+Management's Discussion and Analysis

-Even though credit hour production had a modest increase this year there are currently effective efforts for growth underway.
+Even though credit hour production had a modest decline this year there are currently effective efforts for growth underway.
 The Consortium is also continuing to improve the engagement of students earlier in the enrollment process which is helping maintain a larger student base per course.
 The Consortium partners are offering more online degrees, which allow more use of the assigned general education classes.
 Furthermore, there has also been strengthening in the number of partnerships with others in the education industry which has helped the Consortium with improving marketing efforts, student course selection and use.
-All of these improvements along with industry wide increased use of distance education should help to continue the Consortium's success.
+All of these improvements along with industry wide increased use of distance education and the increased marketing efforts in other states should help to continue the Consortium's success.